 GAFSP projects are led by governments, private sector, and civil society organizations (CSOs).
-To ensure quality, GAFSP has partnered with the world’s leading development institutions to enable access to their experience, capacity and quality, and to assist recipients in preparing, implementing and coordinating relevant and successful projects.
-GAFSP recipients determine which expert institution to work with to meet their national goals.
+To ensure quality, GAFSP has partnered with the world’s leading development institutions to enable access to their experience, capacity and quality, and to assist participants in preparing, implementing, and coordinating relevant and successful projects.
+GAFSP participants select the expert partner they would like to work with to meet their national goals.